kewalaka/passwords/README.md

 In this article, I’ll discuss and provide examples of a number of other options, starting with the straightforward, ending by leveraging the mechanism used by Microsoft to secure PowerShell DSC configurations.

-Whilst this article discusses passwords, it can obviously be applied to any secret that you want to secure or encrypt.
+Whilst this article discusses passwords, it can be applied to any secret that you want to secure or encrypt.

 **NB** - In all of these examples, I have purposefully included my password files so you can see what they look like.
 Make sure you don't do this with your real passwords!
 Use a  [.gitignore](https://git-scm.com/docs/gitignore) file to hide things you don't want in source control.
-If you save your secrets to source control by mistake, this walks you through [removing sensitive data from a repository](https://help.github.com/articles/removing-sensitive-data-from-a-repository/), but don't forget to then change the potentially compromised password.
+If you save your secrets to source control by mistake, this walks you through [removing sensitive data from a repository](https://help.github.com/articles/removing-sensitive-data-from-a-repository/), but don't forget to then change the potentially-compromised password.

 ## Option 1 – Store the password in a separate file outside the script

 This is a really simple approach requiring little effort.
-The password is stored in a text file format outside the main script, in the current directory
+The password is stored in a text file format outside the main script, in the current directory:

 ```powershell